-Online casino offerings typically include the full suite of games available in land-based casinos, such as such as table games (i.e., blackjack and roulette) and slot machines.
+Online casino offerings typically include the full suite of games available in land-based casinos, such as table games (i.e., blackjack and roulette) and slot machines.
 The Company generates revenue from these offerings through hold, or gross winnings, as customers play against the house.
-Online casino revenue is generated based on total customer bets less amounts paid to customers for winning bets, less other incentives awarded to customers, plus or minus the change in the progressive jackpot liability.
+Online casino revenue is generated based on total customer bets less amounts paid to customers for winning bets, less other incentives awarded to customers, plus or minus the changes in unsettled bets and the progressive jackpot liability.